julianperrott/WowClassicGrindBot/README.md

 The default class profiles assumes the following `Keybinds` setup and using English Keyboard layout.
 In total, `34` key supported.

-Highly recommended to use the default setup, in order to get properly working the `ActionBarSlotCost` and `ActionBarSlotUsable` [features](https://wowwiki-archive.fandom.com/wiki/ActionSlot)!
+Highly recommended to use the default setup, in order to get properly working the `ActionBarSlotCost` and `ActionBarSlotUsable`!

 | ActionSlot | Key | Description |
 | --- | --- | --- |